ShreejanRegmi/online-trade-application-MERN/README.md

 Front end uses React, Bootstrap CSS Framework, and React Context API for state management.

-Application is built entirely from scratch without using any sort of template.
+Application is built entirely by me from scratch by learning from youtube tutorials without using any sort of pre-made template.

 The demo video can be watched here: https://northampton.mediaspace.kaltura.com/media/t/1_ap9swlg3